ngcxy/dranet/site/content/docs/quick-start.md

 ### How to use it

-Once the Kubernetes Network Driver is running you can see the list of Network Interfaces and its attributes published by the drivers:
+Once the Kubernetes Network Driver is running you can see the list of Network Interfaces and its attributes published by the drivers using `kubectl get resourceslices -o yaml`:

 ```
 apiVersion: resource.k8s.io/v1beta1